mkdocstrings/typescript/docs/insiders/index.md

-**Important**: If you're sponsoring **[@pawamoy][github sponsor profile]** through a GitHub organization, please send a short email to pawamoy@pm.me with the name of your organization and the GitHub account of the individual that should be added as a collaborator.[^4]
+**Important**: If you're sponsoring **[@pawamoy][github sponsor profile]** through a GitHub organization, please send a short email to dev@pawamoy.fr with the name of your organization and the GitHub account of the individual that should be added as a collaborator.[^4]